STEVENZHO/BackUp/README.md

 # BackUp
-This includes some of my scrap projects
+This includes some of my scrap projects:
+1. Connectin is a simple web page making the use of WEB BLE API which allow website to receive data sent by Bluetooth Device.